-Relocating the cannibalistic Sawyer clan to a cavernous dwelling beneath an amusement park, Leatherface and Co. continue their murderous exploits using body parts to make local award winning meat dishes.
+Relocating the cannibalistic Sawyer clan to a cavernous dwelling beneath an amusement park, Leatherface and Co. continue their murderous exploits using body parts to make local award-winning meat dishes.
 This time around, local DJ Stretch runs into the Sawyers when she gets mixed up in the brutal slaying of two young men while doing a radio phone in.
 Meanwhile, Lieutenant ‘Lefty’ Enright, is hell-bent on avenging the murder of his nephew Franklin in the first movie.

 Poor old Tobe Hooper.
 Whenever a film of his gets released even to this day it always says ” From the director of Texas Chainsaw Massacre”, it was his first major film and was a huge influence upon the horror genre for years to come.
 Apart from a few good movies, Poltergeist and Salem’s Lot spring to mind, the director has never really delivered or lived up to the promise or expectation of his original classic.

 In 1986 Cannon films asked Hooper to do a sequel to the original and he and co-writer L. M. Kit Carson delivered a script and started work on it immediately.
 Not wanting to repeat himself the director set out to make it a black comedy and the cast and crew set about shooting the film in Texas.
 Sadly when Cannon executives saw the rough cut they hated it.
-“We want more monsters” they said and so the director and writer had to cut a lot of the comedy and add more real horror to the story, which makes for a very odd and disjointed final release.
+“We want more monsters,” they said and so the director and writer had to cut a lot of the comedy and add more real horror to the story, which makes for a very odd and disjointed final release.

 As mentioned Texas Chainsaw Massacre Part 2 is a bit of a mess, there are a lot of horrific moments but it sits uncomfortably with the overall jokey tone of the movie.
-The cast are all ok in their roles, Dennis Hopper as Lefty chews the scenery with great gusto but otherwise it all seems a little pointless with a lot more gore thrown into the mix this time around which the original did not rely on.
-Its interesting to note that when originally submitted to the BBFC in the UK for certification the releasing company were told that up to 16 minutes of footage would have to be removed to even be considered for a rating, so they never bothered.
+The cast are all ok in their roles, Dennis Hopper as Lefty chews the scenery with great gusto but otherwise, it all seems a little pointless with a lot more gore thrown into the mix this time around which the original did not rely on.
+It’s interesting to note that when originally submitted to the BBFC in the UK for certification the releasing company were told that up to 16 minutes of footage would have to be removed to even be considered for a rating, so they never bothered.
 The version reviewed is the full unrated cut.

 The Blu ray by Arrow is a 3 disc limited edition giving the film the true deluxe treatment.
-The picture quality is good, grainy and bleak in most parts but the blacks are solid, transfer was overseen by Richard Kooris (Director of Photography) and fans will be very happy with the results.
+The picture quality is good, grainy and bleak in most parts but the blacks are solid, the transfer was overseen by Richard Kooris (Director of Photography) and fans will be very happy with the results.
 Audio is PCM 2.0 and is fine.
-Clear with dialog and music sounding good for a film of this vintage.
+Clear with dialogue and music sounding good for a film of this vintage.

 Arrow yet again come up with a fantastic set of extras: